thangnv201/veco4.1/plugins/additionals/docs/manual.rst

 =================================  =====================================================================================================
 Field                              Description
 =================================  =====================================================================================================
-Remove Wiki title from PDF view    When activated the general Wiki title info in the page header of the PDF view will not be displayed.
+Remove Wiki title from PDF view    When activated the general Wiki title info in the page header of the PDF viewl will not be displayed.
 Remove attachments from PDF view   When activated the attachments will not be displayed in the PDF view of a Wiki page.
 =================================  =====================================================================================================